mohsinulhaq/react-popper-tooltip/README.md

 - `visible: boolean`

 The visibility state of the tooltip.
 Use this prop if you want to control the state of the tooltip.
-Note, that `delayShow` and `delayHide` won't be take into considiration if the tooltip is controlled.
+Note that `delayShow` and `delayHide` are not used if the tooltip is controlled.
 You have to apply delay on your external state.

 **react-popper-tooltip** manages its own state internally and calls `onVisibleChange` handler with any relevant changes.